4n1rudh-fh/mig_ncc_testing/README.md

 # Steps to follow

 # To-Do
 - Better would be copy the external libraries used inside a folder.
-For example xlsxwriter has been built inside cmake folder.
+For example xlsxwriter has been built inside cmake folder